Aaron Ramsdale: Bournemouth accept Sheffield United's £18.5m bid for goalkeeper

 - Vertonghen joins Benfica | Arsenal sign Willian

+Ramsdale joined Bournemouth from the Blades in January 2017 in a deal that was worth around £1m and a fee has been agreed for his return to Bramall Lane, with negotiations over his wages well underway.

-Bournemouth rejected a bid in excess of £12m for Ramsdale earlier in August and the Blades have returned with an increased offer.
+Bournemouth rejected a bid in excess of £12m for their 2019/20 Player of the Year earlier in August but the Blades returned with an increased offer - and with additional interest from Villa and a third top-flight club - it seems Ramsdale will likely depart the Vitality Stadium, following Eddie Howe's exit.

-The Blades had a 15 per cent sell-on clause in his contract should Ramsdale be sold, which will no longer be in effect as he is returning to Bramall Lane.
+Sheffield United have a 15 per cent sell-on clause in Ramsdale's contract, which will no longer be in effect if he returns to Bramall Lane.

-Although the transfer fee has been agreed between the two clubs, Sky Sports News understands that Ramsdale's personal terms with Sheffield United are still to be negotiated.
+Bournemouth have already lost Nathan Ake to Manchester City for £41m and have released skipper Simon Francis and vice-captain Andrew Surman, but new boss Jason Tindall says there will be no 'fire-sale" at the club.

 Ramsdale's arrival could mean Henderson's exit